Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Jump to a section:

-Maybe you’d love to have 250 of your closest friends and even many of your parents’ closest friends.
-Cutting that list will drop the price of your wedding significantly.
-Ask yourself if you really need to invite people you haven’t stayed connected with over the years (e.g., your second cousins you haven’t seen since your graduation party).
-And sweat the details:
+If you'd love to have 250 of your closest friends attending, cutting that list down will drop the price significantly.
+You have to ask yourself if you really need to invite people you haven't stayed connected with, like second cousins you haven't seen since your graduation party.
+You should also sweat the details regarding the reception:

 • Do you absolutely need the table centerpieces?